 Prof. Zhumabay Bakenov (Nazarbayev University) founded the Institute of Batteries LLC (IoB) in December 2013, after receiving a grant from the Technology Commercialization Project of the World Bank and the Government of Kazakhstan.
-The company is currently conducting several commercialization and research projects funded by the World Bank, the Government of Kazakhstan, industry etc. From January 2015, the company has started the second World Bank funded project.
+The company is currently conducting many commercialization and research projects funded by the World Bank, the Government of Kazakhstan, industry etc. From January 2015, the company has started the second World Bank-funded project.

 Institute of Batteries has received two grants from the Technology Commercialization Project of the World Bank and the Government of Kazakhstan totaling in USD1.5 mln and several research grants from the Government of Kazakhstan.

 We are an international research group focused on innovative materials for new applications